statisticsnorway/ssb-model-solver/README.md

-# model-solver
+# ModelSolver

 `ModelSolver` is a class that defines, block analyzes and solves dynamic and algebraic models numerically.
 See [documentation](https://github.com/statisticsnorway/model-solver/blob/main/model-solver.pdf) for detailed information about theory and implementation of the class.

 Opprettet av:
 Magnus Helliesen <mkh@ssb.no>